-Inbound connections to SSH services on PennNet are blocked at the campus border firewall (this block started in October 2020).
-This block applies to all inbound SSH connections, regardless of port.
-SSH connections within PennNet and outbound SSH connections will not be affected.
+Inbound connections to many services on PennNet are blocked at the campus border firewall (e.g. SSH since October 2020, HTTP/S since January 2023, etc).
+This block applies to all inbound connections, regardless of port.
+Connections within PennNet and outbound connections are not affected.

-SSH servers remain accessible from off campus via Penn’s VPN service, available to the entire Penn community.
+Servers remain accessible from off campus via Penn’s VPN solution, available to the entire Penn community.
 VPN users must have an active PennKey affiliation and must be enrolled in two-step authentication.
 General VPN instructions and client downloads can be found here: https://www.isc.upenn.edu/how-to/university-vpn-getting-started-guide.
 Information on enrolling in two-step authentication can be found here: https://www.isc.upenn.edu/how-to/two-step-faq

-This is an incomplete list of compatibilities, as reported by various users as of September 24, 2020:
+Below is a list of (in)compatibilities with Palo Alto’s GlobalProtect client , as reported by various users as of September 24, 2020:

 Reported Compatible: OpenSuSE 15.2, CentOS, RHEL, Ubuntu 18.04 and 20.04